donejs/donejs/docs/about.md

 isn't fun or easy.
 DoneJS tries to lower the barrier enough to making doing the `right thing` simply part of the normal dev cycle.

-Checkout what DoneJS does for:
+Check out what DoneJS does for:

 - [Tests](#section=section_ComprehensiveTesting)
 - [Documentation](#section=section_Documentation)